-The Israeli settlement Beit Haggay and an Israeli military camp are located only a few kilometres away from Fawwar camp.
+The Israeli settlement of Beit Haggay and an Israeli military camp are located only a few kilometres away from Fawwar camp.
 An Israeli military watchtower is situated at the entrance of the camp.
 As a consequence, protection issues are a major concern for camp residents.
-Incursions, camp closures and clashes between young camp residents and Israeli security forces (ISF) have recently increased.
+Incursions, camp closures and clashes between young camp residents and the Israeli military have recently increased.
 In 2014, one minor was killed during such clashes.

 Residents in Fawwar camp previously depended almost entirely on access to Israel for employment opportunities.
-The current inaccessibility of the Israeli labour market has thus severely a¬ffected employment levels and the economic situation in the camp.
-This has contributed to the camp’s high levels of unemployment and poverty.
+The current inaccessibility of the Israeli labour market has thus severely affected employment levels and the economic situation in the camp, contributing to the camp’s high levels of unemployment and poverty.

 For more information about Fawwar Camp (click here)

 Refugees in camps

 - It sits on 0.27 sq km

 - Four schools serve over 1,779 students